dtkaplan/LSTbook/README.md

 ## Installation

-Version 0.6 of `{LSTbook}` was released on CRAN by February 2024.
+Version 0.6 of `{LSTbook}` was released on CRAN in December 2024.
 Note that previous versions did not include the `take_sample()` function, which is used extensively in *Lessons*.
 The CRAN version is also published for use with webr (as are most CRAN packages).